 Private dependencies

-If your repository contains private dependencies, you can fetch them using build actions.
+If your repository contains private dependencies, you can fetch them from the build action container.
 Buddy supports the following authorization methods:

 - SSH keys